SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks

 We implemented the theoretical SoftHebb model in simulations and tested it in the task of learning to classify MNIST handwritten digits.
-The network received the MNIST frames normalized by their Euclidean norm, and the plasticity rule we derived updated its weights and biases in an unsupervised manner.
+The network received the MNIST frames normalized by their Euclidean norm, while the plasticity rule that we derived updated its weights and biases in an unsupervised manner.
 We used $K=2000$ neurons.
-First we trained the network for 100 epochs, i.e. randomly ordered presentations of the 60000 training digits.
-In our validation testing we found that softmax with a base of 1000 (see Section \ref{sec:activation_fn}) performed best.
-The learning rate $\eta$ of Eq. \ref{eq:synplast} decreased linearly from 0.03 to 0 throughout training.
-Each training experiment we will describe was repeated five times with varying random initializations and input order.
-We will report the mean and standard deviation of accuracies.
+First we trained the network for 100 epochs, i.e.\ randomly ordered presentations of the 60000 training digits.
+Each training experiment was repeated five times with varying random initializations and input order.
+We report the mean and standard deviation of the resulting accuracies.
 Inference of the input labels by the WTA network of 2000 neurons was performed in two different ways.
-The first approach is single-layer, where after training the network we assigned a label to each of the 2000 neurons, in a standard approach that is used in unsupervised clustering.
+The first approach is single-layer, where, after training the network, we assigned a label to each of the 2000 neurons, in a standard approach that is used in unsupervised clustering.
 Namely, for each neuron, we found the label of the training set that makes it win the WTA competition most often.
 In this single-layer approach, this is the only time when labels were used, and at no point were weights updated using labels.
-The second approach was two-layer and based on supervised training of a perceptron classifier on top of the WTA layer.
-The classifier layer was trained with the Adam optimizer and cross-entropy loss for 60 epochs, while the previously-trained WTA parameters were frozen.
+The second approach was two-layer and based on supervised training of a perceptron, i.e.\ linear classifier on top of the WTA layer.
+The classifier layer was trained with the Adam optimizer \citep{kingma2015adam} and cross-entropy loss for 100 epochs, while the previously-trained WTA parameters were frozen.